 A few of the most common animation techniques used on the web can make users affected by motion dizzy or even sick.
-Learn how to avoid these techniques in this tutorial by Clarissa Peterson, a Chicago-based designer who specializes in user experience and content strategy.
+Learn how to avoid these techniques in this tutorial.

 - Designing Safer Web Animation For Motion Sensitivity